wrussell1999/form-bot/README.md

 A discord bot for handling responses to generic online forms, through private messages.

-This bot was made especially for [HackTheMidlands 4.0](https://hackthemidlands.com/), but designed to be used for any form.
+This bot was made specially for [HackTheMidlands 4.0](https://hackthemidlands.com/), but designed to be used for any form.

 ## Usage